 African dwarf frogs are fascinating creatures to have at home, but they also need to be well cared for.
 They are fragile animals and they demand specific conditions, with the temperature being at the forefront.
 So, do African dwarf frogs need heaters?

-The simple answer here is that yes, African dwarf frogs do need heaters.
+The simple answer here is yes, African dwarf frogs do need heaters.
 Once again, unless you live somewhere warm, you will need a heater for these little guys.
 Remember, they come from Africa, a continent that is generally very hot.

 What Temperature Do African Dwarf Frogs Need?